open/close all folders

 - One of the major plotlines of Starman.
 Jack Knight was raped by the second Mist (daughter of the first) primarily so that she would have a bargaining chip.
 Jack eventually gives up superheroing entirely to raise his son.

-- Invincible #110: One of the female Viltrumites approaches Marc about conceiving a child with her, since she needed to fulfill her duty by bearing a child, but refused to sleep with an Earthling to do so.
-Marc, as a half-Viltrumite, was good enough for her purposes.
-When Marc refuses, she beats him into helplessness and rapes him.
+- Invincible #110: Anissa, one of the female Viltrumites, approaches Mark about conceiving a child with her, since she needed to fulfill her duty by bearing a child, but refused to sleep with an Earthling to do so.
+Mark, as a half-Viltrumite, was good enough for her purposes.
+When Mark refuses, she beats him into helplessness and rapes him.
+She seems to have a son thanks to that experience.

 - Happens to the protagonist of Cthulhu.
 As he's gay he turns down an offer to be a Chosen Conception Partner, whereupon the woman concerned drugs and rapes him.